Header Image

 4.21.
 Stress benefits of increased willingness to take risks

-A stress benefit from the affinity for risk and risky sports could result from the fact that their stimulus intensity is so great that those affected can (have to) finally fully engage with something.
+A stress benefit from the affinity for risk and risky sports could result from the fact that their stimulus intensity is so great that people with ADHD can (have to) finally fully engage with something.
 A kind of hyperfocus could be induced.

 It is also conceivable that risk-taking, which is a stressor in its own right, is better able to mask the latent undefined stressor that exists in ADHD than other activities that offer no stressful stimuli and can therefore more easily fall into the category of “pleasures not allowed now”.